 There are times when a video game releases and the world stops… just for a second.
 Most of the time people wouldn’t even notice it in the heat of the moment.
-They wouldn’t feel the effects of that game’s impact until years later when its waves have rippled and rebounded to create something bigger and better than was ever anticipated.
-Any given year can have one or more games that fit that description, but today we’re going to be talking about one year that stands out above the rest.
-A year filled to the brim with games that would shatter expectations and set new standards for what developers and consumers would want to see games become going forward.
-That year, as you might expect from the title, is 1998.
+They wouldn’t feel the effects of the game’s impact until years later when its waves have rippled and rebounded to create something bigger and better than was ever anticipated.
+Any given year can have one or more games that fit that description, but today we’ll talk about one year that stands out above the rest.
+It was a year filled to the brim with games that would shatter expectations and set new standards for what developers and consumers would want to see games become going forward.
+That year, as you might expect from the title, was 1998.

 By 1998, Blizzard Entertainment had already leveraged itself as a premier PC gaming developer.
 They had twice proven themselves masters of the Real-Time Strategy genre with the Warcraft series and even kicked off the ARPG craze with the creation of Diablo.
 However, a new franchise was on its way, and it was going to take RTS competitive gaming from janky LAN parties and direct modem connections to a streamlined functional internet-based system that was, most importantly – fun.